 These types of papers can also often stand up to limited use of solvents, and may also be capable of accepting judicious use of water media such as water soluble colored pencils or watercolor.

 All of those reasons are why my favorite drawing papers are medium tooth papers.
 The drawing below is on Strathmore Artagain paper.

 - Your usual method involves a lot of layers

 - You begin with very light pressure and increase pressure to heavy pressure at the end of the drawing

-If your method of drawing involves lots of layers, you may want to avoid the smoother drawing papers, even if you do enjoy drawing detail.
-Find a paper with enough tooth to take a lot of layering, but still smooth enough to allow you to draw detail.
+If your method of drawing involves lots of layers, you may want to avoid smoother papers, even if you enjoy drawing detail.
+Find a paper with enough tooth to take lots of layers, but still smooth enough to draw detail.

-If, on the other hand, you apply color in only a few layers, smooth paper is probably going to work best for you, whether you like drawing detail or prefer a more painterly look.
+If, on the other hand, you apply color in only a few layers, smooth paper is probably best for you.

 And if you really want to lay down lots of color fast, and aren’t concerned about details, give rough paper a try (especially those made for pastels.)

 Finally, for those of us who like experimenting, try different kinds of papers with different subjects or for different effects.
-After all, there is no rule that says you have to draw the same way—or on the same paper—all the time!
+There is no rule that you have to draw the same way—or on the same paper—all the time!